scality/metalk8s/docs/installation/setup.rst

 networks can overlap, and nodes need not have distinct IPs for each plane.

-For the host to reach the cluster-provided UIs, it must be able to connect to workload-plane IPs of the machines.
+For the host to reach the cluster-provided UIs, it must be able to connect to control plane IPs of the machines.

 Repositories
 ^^^^^^^^^^^^